 Did you know you can dramatically reduce waste by taking just a few minutes to meal prep once a week?
 It sounds super complicated… and boring.
-I mean who wants to eat the same meal days on end?
+I mean who wants to eat the same meal for days on end?

 I certainly don’t!
 That’s why I prep ingredients instead of meals.
-This gives me total freedom with my meals and I can get them on the table FAST.
+This gives me total freedom with my meals, and I can get them on the table FAST.